Tuesday’s ‘General Hospital’ Spoilers: Chase Finds Kristina And Sam Delivers Her Pledge To Shiloh

 — General Hospital (@GeneralHospital) April 30, 2019

 As this all plays out at the safe house, General Hospital spoilers indicate that Sam will meet with Shiloh to deliver her pledge.
-Viewers watched in earlier episodes that she and Jason decided to manufacture a story about Jason killing somebody, an incident that Sam supposedly witnessed.
-Sam is determined to get access to Shiloh’s inner circle and she’ll take the next step during Tuesday’s show.
+Viewers watched in earlier episodes when she and Jason decided to manufacture a story about Jason killing somebody, an incident that Sam supposedly witnessed.
+Sam is determined to get access to Shiloh’s inner circle, and she’ll take the next step during Tuesday’s show.

 The Inquisitr previously detailed that Nina and Willow will butt heads again during the May 7 episode, as Nina somehow interprets Michael and Willow’s chat as something flirtatious.
 In addition, General Hospital spoilers reveal that Jax will surprise both his loved ones and foes in Port Charles by arriving in town.